fraol0912/ssc-times/content/articles/the-stick-men.md

 Pain.
 Blood.
 Silence.

-"wake up, Filimon", a familiar whisper "wake up".
+"Wake up, Filimon", a familiar whisper "wake up".
 He tried, he really did. "wake up!" the voice was even more demanding now.
 He opened his eyes and everything came back in a second.
 He heard guns and his head throbbed with every shot.
 He rubbed his temple and lowered bloody palms.
 A large bloodied rock sat in front of him.
 That must've done the damage.
 BANG!
 Beti... .
 He tried to stand up and fell back down, his leg was in pain.
 It was trampled over by the crowd.
 Bang!
 He heaved himself up and searched frantically for his sister.
 "Beti!" he screamed into the chaos.
 BANG!
 "RUN!" said the voice, it was his aunt's voice in his head.
 He did.
 Everyone did.
 He dragged his left foot across the pavement and limped as fast as he could.
 He couldn't have been unconscious for more than two minutes.
 The last thing he remembered before going down, hit by the still flying rocks everywhere, was his sister being buried in the crowd.
 Pushed off by the shifting mass.

 He used the darkened corners to hide himself as the men he saw on his way to the church, the men with the sticks, smash in people's heads.
 Disembody heads from necks.
 Blood splattered all over the street.
 There were few policemen to guard the streets in this small secluded town, and a holiday that needed a gathering was great for a mass murder.
 A mass murder as this one.
 Filimon would have been frozen by terror and slumped to the ground if it were not for the incomparable urge of finding his sister.
 She was more important than anything.